Retrofit

 Other eligibility criteria can include:

-• Live within an Indices of Deprivation neighbourhood of 1 to 3
+- Live within the Indices of Multiple Deprivation (IMD) of 1 to 3

 Measures provided by the Home Upgrade Grant Scheme can include: